calltrace/traverse/README.md

 | Truffle | Not supported | Planned for future release |
 | Brownie | Not supported | Planned for future release |

-**Note**: Currently, only Foundry is supported.
-The tools can analyze individual Solidity files from any framework, but project-level integration and test generation features are only available for Foundry projects.
+Currently supports Foundry.
+Can analyze individual Solidity files from any framework.

 ### Operating System Support